My Favorite (Affordable) Shops in Paris

 Cecile & Jeanne

-They have a few locations throughout Paris.
+They have a few locations throughout Paris; I usually visit the one on Rue St. Honoré.

 More tips for shopping in Paris

-Don’t forget to ask about Detaxe (tax-free) paperwork on any purchases totaling over 100 euros.
-If you live outside the EU you can get a refund on the VAT tax automatically included in what you pay.
-You’ll need to scan the form(s) they provide before you leave the EU.
+Don’t forget to ask about Détaxe (tax-free) paperwork on any purchases totaling over 100 euros*.
+If you live outside the EU you can get a refund on the VAT tax that’s automatically included in the price of most items.

 You may find some new favorite shops just by strolling around and seeing what catches your eye in the windows.
 Prices for items in window displays will be posted, so you’ll know even before entering the shop what to expect.